aschleck/trailcatalog/README.md

 # Trailcatalog

-Trailcatalog’s mission is to organize OpenStreetMaps trails into a searchable and editable catalog. https://trailcatalog.org
+Trailcatalog organizes OpenStreetMaps trail relations into a searchable catalog.
+It syncs to OSM every Monday and Thursday at 2am PST. https://trailcatalog.org

 ## S2